MXchuck/mxMinecraft_paper_2022/README.md

 - Nick DeBruin, Co-Captain, Class of 2022, \<nfdebruin@mxschool.edu\>
 - JoJo Nwosu, Co-Captain, Class of 2022, \<jcnwosu@mxschool.edu\>

-Repository created and maintained by @mxChuck <br />
+Server and Repository created and maintained by @mxChuck <br />
 *Charles J McDonald, Academic Technology Specialist, Middlesex School \<cjmcdonald@mxschool.edu\>*

 The Minecraft Server JAR and all world files are not archived in this repository but can be freely downloaded from original sources.
 A weekly backup of all world-generated files is available upon request.